sophgo/tpu-mlir/docs/developer_manual/source_en/16_tpulang.rst

 Main Work
 -----------

 TpuLang provides mlir external interface functions.
-Users can directly build their own network through Tpulang, and convert the model to the Top layer (chip-independent layer) mlir model (the Canonicalize part is not included, so the generated file name is "\*_origin.mlir").
+Users can directly build their own network through Tpulang, and convert the model to the Top layer (hardware-independent layer) mlir model (the Canonicalize part is not included, so the generated file name is "\*_origin.mlir").
 This process will create and add operators (Op) one by one according to the input interface functions.
 Finally, a mlir model file and a corresponding weight npz file will be generated.

 Work Process